virtual-kubelet/systemk/README.md

 are (probably?) more likely for health check ports.
 Two pods using the same (health check) port thus can't schedule on the same machine.
-We have some ideas to get around this (like generating an environment variable with a unique port number (or using `$RANDOM`) that can be used for health checking But are also open to suggestions, including not doing anything.
+We have some ideas to get around this (like generating an environment variable with a unique port number (or using `$RANDOM`) that can be used for health checking, but are also open to suggestions, including not doing anything.

 ## Use with K3S